 - The Residential Tenancy Board (RTB) unique reference number

 (on all RTB correspondence received since the current tenant moved in)

-Claimants are not required to provide proof of rental payments, however, the Revenue may request receipts, lease, statement etc. In some instances, Revenue may ask a landlord to provide documentation directly.
+It is not a requirement for claimants to provide proof of rental payments.
+However, the Revenue may request receipts, lease, statement etc. In some instances, Revenue may ask a landlord to provide documentation directly.